n3ndor/soloproject/readme.md

-Project: Galactical Paintball
+Project Title: Galactical Paintball
 LinkedIn video presentation: https://www.linkedin.com/feed/update/urn:li:ugcPost:7075913315427696640/ Creator/Author : Nandor Nagy
 Description: MERN Project with CRUD functionality Created in: VS Code
 Estimated Time to finish the work: 2 Weeks
-Extra info:
+Overview:
 	* I made this in Coding Dojo Bootcamp for P&A SoloProject
 	* This webpage let you discover a free time activity
 	* You have to Login to access the Data Base and  CRUD functionality
 	* No additional money needed to create this project

+Dependencies:
-Frontend : axios, bootstrap, react, react-router-dom, react-datepicker, react-scroll, react-slick (slick-carousel), react-stepper-horizontal
+  * Frontend : axios, bootstrap, react, react-router-dom, react-datepicker, react-scroll, react-slick (slick-carousel), react-stepper-horizontal
-Backend: bcrypt, cors, dotenv, express, jsonwebstoken, mongoose, mongoose-unique-validator
+  * Backend: bcrypt, cors, dotenv, express, jsonwebstoken, mongoose, mongoose-unique-validator

+Running the project: open two terminals and cd in the folders server and client.
+  * In server folder run "npm i" at first run and "nodemon server.js" every time
+  * In client folder run "npm i" at first run and "npm start" every time

 Screenshots:
 - Landing Page